cmckitrick/exercise/docs.md

-This documentation describes how to use the Kraken automatic toothbrush.
+This documentation describes how to use the Kraken automatic toothbrush for bees.

 Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, and trees.